-We are pleased to invite you to attend Huntsman Corporation's 2017 Annual Meeting of Stockholders, which will be held on May 4, 2017, at 8:30 a.m., local time, at The Westin The Woodlands, 2 Waterway Square Place, The Woodlands, Texas 77380.
+We are pleased to invite you to attend Huntsman Corporation's 2019 Annual Meeting of Stockholders, which will be held on Thursday, May 2, 2019, at 8:30 a.m., local time, at The Westin at The Woodlands, 2 Waterway Square Place, The Woodlands, Texas 77380.

 At this year's Annual Meeting, we will consider the matters described in this Proxy Statement.
-It is important that you use this opportunity to take part in the affairs of our company by voting on the business to come before the Annual Meeting.
+It is important that you use this opportunity to take part in the affairs of our company by voting on the business to come before the stockholders at the Annual Meeting.